habpygo/webmamgiota/README.md

 # webmamgiota

 <span style="color:red">WARNING: DO NOT USE THE SEED OF YOUR WALLET!</span>

 This web-app is still under construction and no safety tests have been conducted yet.
-If you want to, only play around with small values.
+If you want to, only use small IOTA values, and do not use our wallet seed.

-`webmamgiota` is a small project to implement Masked Authenticated Messaging on the IOTA tangle with Golang via a web UI
+`webmamgiota` is a small project to implement Masked Authenticated Messaging on the IOTA tangle with Golang via a web UI.

 This project is still under construction (see TODO) with the aim to get IoT sensors and devices to send MAMs.